Level/levelup/README.md

 Promise Support
 ---------------

+LevelUp ships with native `Promise` support out of the box.

 Each function taking a callback also can be used as a promise, if the callback is omitted.
 This applies for:

 - `db.get(key[, options])`